 For professional background checks, there are important legal considerations.
 Checks for employment, licensing, loans, housing, and similar matters must comply with the FCRA.

-It is also important to note that New Jersey has a “ban-the-box” law and the Opportunity to Compete Act which prohibit employers with 15 or more employees from asking about an applicant’s criminal history early in the hiring process.
+It is also important to note that New Jersey has a “ban-the-box” law and the Opportunity To Compete Act, which prohibits employers with 15 or more employees from asking about an applicant’s criminal history early in the hiring process.

 Additionally, when records are accessed for professional use, the information should not be used for credit checks, employment decisions, housing applications, or other FCRA-protected purposes without consent.
 As such, organizations should educate themselves on fair information practices.